-In the world of artificial intelligence, one of the biggest challenges is developing AI systems that are not only intelligent but also act according to ethical standards and values aligned with those of humans.
-One approach is to train AI using legal codes and case law as a foundation.
-This article explores that method and looks at supplementary strategies to create an AI with human-like norms and values.
-I also proposed this idea on behalf of the Dutch AI coalition to the Ministry of Justice and Security in a strategy paper we wrote commissioned by the ministry.
+In the world of artificial intelligence, one of the biggest challenges is developing AI systems that are not only intelligent but also act according to ethical norms and values that align with those of humans.
+One approach to this is training AI using statutes and case law as a foundation.
+This article explores this method and examines additional strategies for creating an AI with human‑like norms and values.
+I have also made this suggestion on behalf of the Dutch AI coalition to the Ministry of Justice and Security in a strategy paper that we wrote on behalf of the ministry.

 Using GANs to Identify Gaps

-Generative Adversarial Networks (GANs) can serve as a tool to discover gaps in legislation.
+Generative Adversarial Networks (GANs) can serve as a tool to uncover gaps in legislation.
 By generating scenarios that fall outside existing laws, GANs can reveal potential ethical dilemmas or unaddressed situations.
-This enables developers to identify and address these gaps, giving the AI a more complete ethical dataset to learn from.
-Of course, we also need lawyers, judges, politicians and ethicists to fine-tune the model.
+This enables developers to identify and address these gaps, providing the AI with a more comprehensive ethical dataset to learn from.
+Of course, we also need lawyers, judges, politicians, and ethicists to fine‑tune the model.

-While training on legislation provides a solid starting point, there are some important considerations:
+While training on legislation provides a solid starting point, there are several important considerations:

 To develop an AI that truly resonates with human ethics, a more holistic approach is needed.